gandm/language-babel/README.md

   Suppress all successful save messages.
 Errors are still notified.

 * ####Use Internal Scanner
-  This option allows language-babel to read `.babelrc` files rather than using the one babel-core provides.
-Please refer to the section below *"Using babelrc Files"*.
+  Please do not use.
+This will be deprecated as the Babel author would prefer to use standard API's

 * ####Stop at Project directory
   By default babel-core reads all directories from the source file to the root of the filesystem looking for `.babelrc` files.
 This flag overrides this behaviour to stop the traversal at the project root folder.
 This requires the `Internal Scanner` option be enabled.
+This will be deprecated.

 * ####Create Transpiled Code
   If enabled the transpile phase will output Javascript code to a `.js` file with the same prefix as the original.
 By using the `path` options below it is possible to transpile to a different target directory.

 * ####Create Map
   A source map can be generated as required.
 The source file name will be used with a new suffix of `.js.map`.
 To avoid any possible XSSI issues the map file is prefixed with `)]}`

-  If `.babelrc` files use `sourceMaps: inline` or `sourceMaps both` options then either turn this option off or enable the `Internal Scanner`.

 * ####Babel Maps Add Url
   If a source map is created this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated Javascript file.